rrocharoberto/fields-data/README.md

 # fields-data
-This project offers a simple rest API to manage fields data and retrieve weather history of a field.
+This project offers a simple rest API to manage fields data and retrieve weather history of fields.

-# System Requirements
+# Rest API Requirements

-## 1) Field managing
+## 1) Field management

 A Rest API access through `/fields` endpoint.